Unbiased Kinetic Langevin Monte Carlo with Inexact Gradients: Unbiased multilevel Monte Carlo methods

 Our first estimator is defined as

 where the terms $S_0, S_{0,1}, S_{1,2},\ldots$ are independent.

 The random $D_{l,l+1}$ variable will play a key role in our approach, as it is going to link two different discretization levels with stepsizes $h_l$ and $h_{l+1}$. $\Var(S)$ depends on $\Var(D_{l,l+1})$, which is determined by how closely we couple the two discretizations.
 This is closely related to the strong order of the discretizations, determining how close they are to the underlying diffusion.

-It is possible to improve estimator \eqref{eq:Sdef} slightly by the use of Richardson extrapolation \cite{richardson1911approximate}.
+It is possible to improve estimator \eqref{eq:Sdef} slightly by the use of Richardson extrapolation \cite{richardson1911approximate} {(see \cite{MBG15} within the context of Multilevel Monte Carlo)}.
 The idea is that when $h$ is sufficiently small, for $Q_h$ defined in terms of an SDE discretization, the differences $\mu_{h}(f)-\mu(f)$ tend to follow a certain asymptotic behaviour in $h$, which can be characterized by an asymptotic expansion \cite{leimkuhler2013rational,lemast2016}.
 For symmetric splittings like $\BAOAB$ it is known that $\mu_{h}(f)-\mu(f)=c_{f,\mu} h^2 (1+\O(h))$ for some constant $c_{f,\mu}$ depending on $f$ and $\mu$.
 The same property can be established for $\UBU$, using similar arguments.
 Based on this observation taking into account that such behaviour may only be valid at small stepsizes, and using \eqref{eq:SLNLNp1}, our refined estimator is defined as

 where $c_{R}\in [0, \phi_N^{-1/2})$ can be any number (we state the recommended choice of this in our algorithms).
 Our first estimator $S$ is a special case since $S(0)=S$.